 If you do click through then thanks for being a part of Neil’s Healthy Meals! 🙂

-This is the 8-inch square non-stick cake tin that I use in the making of this cake and in many of my other traybake recipes too.
+This is the 8-inch square non-stick cake tin that I use in the making of these no-bake bars and in many of my other no-bake recipes too.

 What I love about this cake tin is that it’s dishwasher and freezer safe.